mBartal88/Shopping-Cart/README.md

 - Add and remove products from the cart
 - Update quantity in the cart
 - Send confirmation email with EmailJS
-- REST API with Json server for simulating a Backend for fetching Product and User data.
+- REST API with Json server for simulating a Backend for fetching Product and User data

 ## Build/Run